Sayrahh8/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that writes into the file the result
+a script that duplicates the last line of the file iacta